EwenMarion/Image-Guided-Navigation/README.md

   select "create new points list" in the outputs tab to generate the results press the apply button to run the calculations

+# IGT Link

+# ROS

+# Robot URDF
+  The urdf defines the shape of the model for the virtually simulated robot.
+  The robot is comprised of 3 2DOF joints connecting 3 links with a sphere marking the end effector at the tip The urdf is used as the base for moveit package which will add collision detection and inverse kinematics calculations to allow the robot to be simulated